 - Serving activities or organizations related to equity, inclusion, and diversity at the regional, statewide or national level.

-The Chancellor's Award for Advancing Institutional Excellence honors leadership in research, teaching and public service and is intended to encourage continued success.
+The Chancellor's Award for Advancing Institutional Excellence honors leadership in research, teaching and public or university service and is intended to encourage continued success.
 Nominations, therefore, should emphasize recent (within the last five years) concrete accomplishments in these areas, particularly those from which other faculty, departments or programs can benefit.
 The nomination should highlight the extent of involvement and the overall contributions of the candidate.

 - A letter of nomination from a department chair or faculty member, paying particular attention to how the nominee's activities reflect the criteria noted above, of no more than four single-spaced pages.